 Russian flags were not feeling so giddy.
 All resistance proved futile as the third-seeded Sharapova quickly discovered.
 Williams, seeded fourth, lost only 17 games in six matches while winning her first singles titles to go with two Olympic doubles gold medals.
 It was the most lopsided women's final in Olympic history.

 The way Williams has owned the All England Club this summer, her triumph came as little surprise.
-Perhaps
+Perhaps that is why Williams wore a golden scrunchie to help keep the hair out of her face.

 Williams matched Steffi Graf as the only women to win the four major tennis tournaments, collectively known as the Grand Slams, and an Olympic gold medal in singles.